thepooyan/Chess/notes.md

             check to kill the other piece (how?) replace the piece with the other pos empty the current square

+            afterMove()
+        }

+        afterMove() {
+            change the turn
+            change the clock
+            is there a possible move for current player? (not stalemate) was the last move check?
+            was it checkmate?
         }

         get possible moves {